siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 `-fno-align-functions  -fno-align-jumps  -fno-align-loops -fno-align-labels -fno-reorder-blocks -fno-reorder-blocks-and-partition -fno-prefetch-loop-arrays -fno-tree-vect-loop-version`

 #### Can't view ASCII strings in the debugger
-The problem is that ASCII display are shown as decimal or hedidecimal numbers.
+The problem is that ASCII display are shown as decimal or hexidecimal numbers.
 There is a way around this documented here: http://www.avrfreaks.net/index.php?name=PNphpBB2&file=printview&t=105137&start=0

 * Add the variable as a quickwatch and append ",c" to it.
 If the var is part of a struct you need the entire reference, e.g. tg.inbuf,c  Then add the quickwatch to the watch.
 Of course this is impractical if you have a lot of ASCII vars to track.
 Once you have made these time-consuming changes you will want to save your project.